tlaurion/heads-wiki/Installing-and-Configuring/Prerequisites.md

 |Nitrokey|[Nitrokey 3](https://www.nitrokey.com/products/nitrokeys#comparison)|X|X|
 |Purism|[Librem Key](https://puri.sm/products/librem-key/)|X|X|

+## EC firmware & customizations 🔧

+The Embedded Controller (EC) is responsible for platform functions such as keyboard hotkeys, keyboard layout enforcement, battery/charging policies, thermal control and other low-level hardware behaviours.
+On most supported ThinkPad boards the EC can only be updated as part of the vendor (proprietary) BIOS update process, not by Coreboot/Heads.
+Because of that, **EC changes that you want applied before running Heads must be done from the vendor firmware prior to the initial Heads flash.**

+Common EC customizations and caveats:

+- **Keyboard mappings / key swaps** (for example, allowing an X220 keyboard layout on an X230).
+Newer vendor firmware versions may explicitly *prevent* some swaps (see linked projects below).
+- **OEM battery whitelisting** or battery policy changes that can prevent a machine from booting if an unexpected battery is present.
+- **Power, charging, or thermal behavior** changes that alter how the machine charges or responds to thermal events.

+Recommended workflow:

+1. If you **do not** need EC customizations: flash the latest vendor BIOS available for your platform first (this updates EC firmware to the latest vendor release), then proceed with SPI backups and Heads flashing.
+Upgrading to the latest OEM BIOS is the simplest way to ensure a supported EC state.
+2. If you **do** need EC customizations: perform those customizations using the vendor BIOS update package (or supported vendor tooling) prior to performing the initial Heads flash.
+Document the changes and test that the system boots normally under vendor firmware before proceeding.
+3. Always **back up** the current system state where possible (BIOS/EC images, SPI dumps) before making changes, and verify boot after each firmware update step.

+References / projects:

+- ThinkPad EC customization examples: https://github.com/hamishcoleman/thinkpad-ec (example: preventing keyboard swap on newer firmwares)

+**Note:** Heads/Coreboot will not modify an EC.
+If your board requires a non-default EC blob or a special build-time change to preserve hardware behavior, follow the board's build instructions and the `boards/<boardname>` documentation for how to include custom blobs during the build.

 Legacy vs Maximized boards
 ===
 Some history first on the historical x230-flash and x230 boards that initially created the Heads project.